-- It is very important that you tell your doctor if you have ever had tuberculosis, or if you have been in close contact with someone who has had tuberculosis.
-If you have active tuberculosis, do not use Humira. - As cases of tuberculosis have been reported in patients treated with Humira, your doctor will check you for signs and symptoms of tuberculosis before starting Humira.
-This will include a thorough medical evaluation including your medical history and appropriate screening tests (for example, chest X-ray and a tuberculin test). - Tuberculosis can develop during therapy even if you have received treatment for the prevention of tuberculosis. - If symptoms of tuberculosis (for example, cough that does not go away, weight loss, lack of energy, mild fever), or any other infection appear during or after therapy tell your doctor immediately.
+- As cases of tuberculosis have been reported in patients treated with Humira, your doctor will check your child for signs and symptoms of tuberculosis before starting Humira.
+This will include a thorough medical evaluation including your child's medical history and appropriate screening tests (for example, chest X-ray and a tuberculin test). - It is very important that you tell your doctor if your child has ever had tuberculosis, or if your child has been in close contact with someone who has had tuberculosis.
+If your child has active tuberculosis, do not use Humira. - Tuberculosis can develop during therapy even if your child has received treatment for the prevention of tuberculosis. - If symptoms of tuberculosis (for example, cough that does not go away, weight loss, lack of energy, mild fever), or any other infection appear during or after therapy tell your doctor immediately.